 What will happen to instruction if a family has had a close exposure and needs to remain at home?

 If your elementary child is home, and well enough to participate in school, you will use our Google classroom platform to continue receiving assignments while he or she is out.
 Your child’s teacher or the office will notify you if you need to pick up materials and families may let us know if they need them to be delivered to them.
-CBA Kindergarten and elementary teachers have worked hard this summer acquiring an exceptional curriculum in Spanish that will also aid in completing home assignments without the need of printing materials.
+CBA Kindergarten and elementary teachers have worked hard this summer to acquire an exceptional curriculum in Spanish that will also aid in completing home assignments without the need for printing materials.

 What if a student or staff member is diagnosed with COVID-19?

 Guided by DHEC and medical guidelines, we will handle each case individually.
 We will notify local health officials.
 We may need to dismiss some students and/or staff up to 14 days.
 We will communicate with staff, parents and students while keeping confidentiality.
 Based on CDC predictions, it is possible there will be additional outbreaks of COVID-19 that could impact on-campus programming during the school year.
-If so, we have have to quarantines a cohort, a grade, or close the entire school for a short period of time.
+If so, we have to quarantines a cohort, a grade, or close the entire school for a short period of time.
 We will provide engaging virtual instruction should this occur.

 What if my child or faculty member becomes ill during the school day?

 If a student or employee begins experiencing COVID-19 symptoms during the day, he or she will be isolated from others immediately.
 CBA has a designated isolation area for this.
 Any area the student or employee has visited that day will be cleaned thoroughly.
 Parents will be called by the office to pick up their child immediately, and the office will advise them on next steps.

 We are strongly encouraging mask-wearing, but we are not requiring them.